-Anti-war demonstrations took place in the United States leading up to and during World War I. In 1918, the government arrested five Russian immigrants, including Jacob Abrams, who described themselves as "rebels," "revolutionists," "anarchists" or "socialists" and who had distributed leaflets condemning U.S. intervention in the working-class-led Bolshevik revolution Russia.
+Anti-war demonstrations, like the 1914 one pictured here, took place in the United States leading up to and during World War I. The Espionage Act of 1917 tried to stifle political criticism of the war.
+In 1918, the government arrested five immigrants who had distributed leaflets condemning U.S. intervention in the Bolshevik revolution Russia.
 Although their leaflets did not concern the war with Germany, their conviction under the Espionage Act was upheld in Abrams v.
 United States (1919).
-The case led to the development of thought that such political speech was protected under the First Amendment.
-This 1914 photo, from the U.S Library of Congress Prints and Photographs Catalog, is labeled "Union Square, Anti-war meeting, 8-8-14" and is an example of the sentiment and criticism of the war that was targeted under the Espionage Act.
+The case later led to the development of thought that such political speech was protected under the First Amendment.
+(Image via Library of Congress, public domain)

 In Abrams v.
 United States, 250 U.S. 616 (1919), the Supreme Court upheld the conviction of several individuals for the distribution of leaflets advocating their political views.
 This case is best remembered for the dissent written by Justice Oliver Wendell Holmes Jr. advancing the concept of a free marketplace of ideas.

 Immigrants convicted for leaflets condemning U.S. intervention in Russia

 During World War I, Jacob Abrams and four other Russian immigrants living in New York City had printed and distributed two leaflets condemning U.S. intervention in the Russian civil war involving the Bolsheviks (communists).
 The leaflets did not concern the war with Germany.
 In the course of an appeal to the “workers of America,” one leaflet advocated a general strike and a resort to arms if the United States intervened in Russia.